 - Drink more water (preferably amount needed in a day)

 - Exercise more regularly

 - Don’t always say the first thing that comes to your mind when talking to others

-- Be conscious in what you put in your body
+- Be conscious of what you put in your body

-- Take more time to get to know myself
+- Take more time to get to know me

 - Be more open-minded